marceltransier/ttt_discord_bot/README.md

      mv config-template.json config.json
      ```

-3. Create Discord Bot and paste the token in the config
+3. Create Discord Bot, invite him to your server and paste the token in the config

    - if you don't know how to, follow [this guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)